NOW IN: New York ORANGE SULLIVAN ROCKLAND COUNTIES

-New Jersy Mold Mildew Inspection report (by certified/licensed Medical Mycologist) for the County of Morris, Sussex, Warren, Hudson, Essex,Hunterdon, Passaic, Bergen, Orange, Sullivan and Rockland county New York State.
-New Jersey Residential Home Mold Inspection
+New Jersy Mold Mildew Inspection report for atttic and basement (by certified/licensed Medical Mycologist) for the County of Morris, Sussex, Warren, Hudson, Essex,Hunterdon, Passaic, Bergen, Orange, Sullivan and Rockland county New York State.
+New Jersey Residential Home Mold Inspection.
+Test for toxic mold.

 TOTAL INDOOR ENVIRONMENTAL AND AIR QUALITY ANALYSIS